-Results Leadership
+D. Results Leadership

-- Manages Execution: Organizes, coordinates, and manages people, time, and resources to achieve key goals and objectives; prioritizes goals and objectives, considers strategy and monitors progress; works quickly to get things done; multi-tasks. - Drives Results: Fosters a sense of urgency and commitment to achieve goals; sets clear goals and gives clear direction; takes initiative to proactively address critical issues; remains focuses on end results and communicates need for change. - Maximizes Productivity: Works with timelines and completes projects and tasks on time and on budget; ensures that defined standards, benchmarks, processes, and best practices are adopted & updated; drives continuous improvements.
+- Manages Execution: Organizes, coordinates, and manages teams, time, and activities (and resources for staff) to achieve key goals and objectives; prioritizes goals and objectives, considers strategy and monitors progress; works quickly to get things done; multi-tasks. - Drives Results: Fosters a sense of urgency and commitment to achieve goals; sets clear goals and gives clear direction; takes initiative to proactively address critical issues; remains focused on end results and communicates need for change. - Maximizes Productivity: Works with timelines and completes projects and tasks on time (and on budget for staff); ensures that defined standards, benchmarks, processes, and best practices are adopted & updated; drives continuous improvements.